 The poll suggests that the majority of Android Authority readers would like the cheaper OnePlus 8T over the OnePlus 8 Pro.
 However, you can’t ignore how close the results are.

-In another poll, we asked whether readers were interested in the 8T or the recently released Google Pixel 5.
+In another poll, we asked whether readers were interested in the 8T or the then-just-released Google Pixel 5.
 The latter phone has a much weaker spec sheet when compared to the 8T while still carrying a similar price tag.
-However, the Pixel 5 will get faster software updates and likely have a better camera when compared to the 8T.
+However, the Pixel 5 will get faster software updates and has a better camera when compared to the 8T.

 Here’s how Android Authority readers answered that poll: